azazdeaz/LazyJsonUndoRedo/README.md

 [![Gitter](https://badges.gitter.im/Join%20Chat.svg)](https://gitter.im/azazdeaz/LazyJsonUndoRedo?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge&utm_content=badge)

-A 'drop in' history handler with automatic undo/redo functionality for nested javascript objects, using Object.observe() or Polymer shim.
+An experimental tool to create a 'drop in' history handler with automatic undo/redo functionality for nested javascript objects, using Object.observe() or Polymer shim.

-Best for small editor tools.
+Can be usefull for small editor tools but it's not recommended to be used in production.

 Object.observe() is only supported in Chrome 36+, Opera 23+, io.js and Nodejs 11.13+ yet, but LJUR is also usable with [polymer](https://github.com/polymer/polymer)([observe-js](https://github.com/Polymer/observe-js))